tcllab/tclmake/doc/running.md

           Print no information at all to stdout or stderr.
     -t
     --terminator
-          Treat rules for all given goals as terminator rules.
-I.e., do not attempt to follow chain of dependencies, assume all dependencies for specified goals are up to date.
+          Treat rules for all given goals as terminator rules; i.e., do not attempt to follow chain of dependencies, assume all dependencies for specified goals are up to date.
+Unlike a standard terminal rule, missing dependency files are ignored and each rule command is executed regardless.
     -u
     --update
           Ignore timestamps and update targets even if they're not out of date.